Likelihood methods for CMB experiments: Foreground contamination: modelling and component separation

 We have neglected so far the possibility that the microwave sky contains more components than the CMB.
 In realistic observations, one has to take into account the fact that the observed signal at a given frequency is a combination of the CMB signal plus additional emissions from so called foreground contaminants.
 For the range of wavelengths of interest to CMB observations (from few tens to few hundreds GHz), the most relevant contaminants are atmospheric emission (for ground-based experiments in particular) and astrophysical foreground emission.
 The latter includes Galactic dust, synchrotron and free-free emission and extragalactic contaminants such as clustered and Poisson CIB emission, radio point sources, molecular lines; see e.g.~\cite{2013A&A...553A..96D,2010ApJ...709..920S} for a description of the multi-component microwave sky and way to create synthetic maps, and~\cite{10.1093/ptep/ptu065} for a concise review.
 The temperature sky is much more composite than the polarisation sky.
 Nevertheless, CMB temperature signal is the dominant component over a wide range of frequencies and angular scales.
 On the other hand, polarised foreground can easily dominate over the cosmological signal, especially in the case of CMB $B$-modes.

 To reduce the contamination from atmospheric emission, ground-based CMB experiments are usually placed in specific sites, at high altitudes (to reduce the thickness of the atmosphere above the telescope) and dry locations.
-Residual contaminations can be further removed either by detector pair-differencing (see e.g.~\cite{Ade:2018gkx}) or by modulation of the signal (see e.g.~\cite{Takakura:2017ddx}).
+Residual contamination can be further removed either by detector pair-differencing (see e.g.~\cite{Ade:2018gkx}) or by modulation of the signal (see e.g.~\cite{Takakura:2017ddx}).
 Balloon-borne and especially satellite missions are less or not at all concerned with atmospheric contaminations.
 Emission from foreground sources is instead a common issue to all CMB observatories.
-Of course, it is necessary to account for such foreground contaminations in a proper likelihood analysis, i.e. to decompose the observed map into the individual components.
+Of course, it is necessary to account for such foreground contaminations in a proper likelihood analysis, i.e., to decompose the observed map into the individual components.
 This process is called component separation; various component separation methods exist.
-They differ for the domain of applicability (pixel space, e.g., ILC~\cite{Bennett1992} or SEVEM~\cite{Leach:2008fi}, harmonic space e.g.~\cite{Delabrouille:2002kz}, wavelet space e.g.~\cite{FernandezCobos:2011bm}), and for the way data are described (parametric methods, e.g., COMMANDER~\cite{Eriksen:2005dr}, non-parametric method, e.g., NILC~\cite{Delabrouille:2008qd}, blind independent component analysis, e.g., SMICA~\cite{Cardoso:2008qt} or semi-blind equivalent, e.g.,~\cite{Vansyngel:2014dfa}).
+They differ for the domain of applicability (pixel space, harmonic space, wavelet space), and for the way data are described.
+For example, CMB and foregrounds can be parametrized as frequency spectra (parametric methods), can be separated imposing certain conditions to the various components modelled as arbitrary templates (non-parametric), can be separated with no a-priori knowledge of the individual components (blind).
+A rather complete list of component separation methods can be found in the LAMBDA archive~\footnote{Component separation methods and related references can be accessed at the following url:~\url{https://lambda.gsfc.nasa.gov/toolbox/tb_comp_separation.cfm}}.
+Here, we cite a few examples that have been also applied to the Planck analyses: ILC~\cite{Bennett1992} (pixel space, internal linear combination of frequency components), SEVEM~\cite{Leach:2008fi} (pixel space, template-based), NILC~\cite{Delabrouille:2008qd} (needlet space, internal linear combination), COMMANDER~\cite{Eriksen:2005dr} (map domain, parametric), SMICA~\cite{Cardoso:2008qt} (harmonic space, non parametric).